mit-rss/base_installation/README.md

 ![The racecar in the starting position](https://raw.githubusercontent.com/mit-racecar/racecar_simulator/master/media/racecar_simulator_rviz_1.png)

-You can use a USB joystick to drive the car around, or you can place the car manually by clicking the "2D Pose Estimate button" on the top of the screen and dragging your mouse on the desired pose.
+You can move the car around by clicking the "2D Pose Estimate button" on the top of the screen and dragging your mouse on the desired pose.
+You can also drive the car with a USB joystick.
+To connect the joystick to the VM go to ```VM > Removable Devices```, find your device and click connect.

 ![The racecar in a cubicle](https://raw.githubusercontent.com/mit-racecar/racecar_simulator/master/media/racecar_simulator_rviz_2.png)